Currently there are more than 6 million advertisers on Facebook. That is more than any other social media platform.

 Software & Service Providers Facebook Ad Examples

-This section features Facebook ad examples from SaaS (Software as a Service) companies and service providers.
+This section features the best Facebook ad examples from SaaS (Software as a Service) companies and service providers.
 Here you’ll see a variety of ads in which the companies or the individuals are either promoting their services or their blogs.

 97. Human Interest